-Attorneys Skye Lazaro and Jamie Thomas, who are representing Rubicon on behalf of the Ray Quinney & Nebeker law firm, said in a statement released last week that the company “denies any wrongdoing and has complied in good faith with all applicable laws.”
+Attorneys Skye Lazaro and Jamie Thomas, who are representing Rubicon on behalf of the Ray Quinney & Nebeker law firm, said in a statement that the company “denies any wrongdoing and has complied in good faith with all applicable laws.”

 “Rubicon is cooperating with the investigation and believes it will ultimately be vindicated,” the statement read.

-In a statement, Utah Attorney General Sean Reyes said that these arrests prove “how broadly this type of crime plagues Utah” and why he says he has prioritized combating human trafficking while in office.
+Reyes added that these arrests prove “how broadly this type of crime plagues Utah” and why he says he has prioritized combating human trafficking while in office.

-The attorney general has recently come under scrutiny for his decadelong friendship with Tim Ballard, founder of the anti-child-trafficking organization Operation Underground Railroad.
+The attorney general has recently come under scrutiny for his decadelong friendship with Tim Ballard, founder of the anti-child-trafficking organization Operation Underground Railroad, including Reyes’ participation in OUR operations, promoting the nonprofit, appearing with Ballard and receiving a producer credit in “Sound of Freedom,” a movie based in part on Ballard’s work.

 Ballard was ousted from the nonprofit last summer after allegations of sexual misconduct.
 He is now facing multiple lawsuits, and Lindon police are criminally investigating him for sexual abuse.
 Ballard has denied the allegations.